SEO Tools > Robots.txt

 Background Information on Robots.txt Files

-- By default search engines are greedy.
-They want to index as much high quality information as they can, and they will assume that they can crawl everything unless you tell them otherwise.
+• By default search engines are greedy.
+They want to index as much high quality information as they can, & will assume that they can crawl everything unless you tell them otherwise.

-- Please note that if you block the search engines in robots.txt and via the meta tags then they may never get to crawl the page to see the meta tags, so the URL may still appear in the search results URL only.
+• Please note that if you do both: block the search engines in robots.txt and via the meta tags, then the robots.txt command is the primary driver, as they may not crawl the page to see the meta tags, so the URL may still appear in the search results listed URL-only.

-- Some search engines allow you to specify the address of an XML Sitemap in your robots.txt file, but if your site is well structured with a clean link structure you should not need to create an XML sitemap.
+• Some search engines allow you to specify the address of an XML Sitemap in your robots.txt file, but if your site is small & well structured with a clean link structure you should not need to create an XML sitemap.
+For larger sites with multiple divisions, sites that generate massive amounts of content each day, and/or sites with rapidly rotating stock, XML sitemaps can be a helpful tool for helping to get important content indexed & monitoring relative performance of indexing depth by pagetype.

 Crawl Delay